 It is not too surprising that our brains are smart enough to understand the world around us; evolution provides a reasonable explanation.

-But it is surprising that we are also able to a large extent to understand the world far away from our everyday experience; from atoms down to particle physics and on the other hand astrophysics and cosmology.
+is surprising that we are also able to a large extent to understand the world far away from our everyday experience; from atoms down to particle physics and on the other hand astrophysics and cosmology.

 There is no good explanation why we have this capability, or in other words, why the laws of physics are simple enough for us to understand them (mostly).
 Of course, we have to admit that some mysteries remain, we struggle somewhat with the interpretation of quantum physics, we cannot really imagine the size of the multiverse and we even struggle to understand our own consciousness.